BitVM/BitVM/docs/opcodes/u8_state.md

 # u8 State Commitment

-This is a commitment to an `u8` value, consisting of four 2-byte commmitments.
+This is a commitment to an `u8` value, consisting of four 2-byte commitments.

 ## Unlocking Script